emon-nadim/springboot-course-api/README.md

 	- Type based: Create separate package for each type, like controller, dao, service.
 In this application I am going to follow this structure though the actual course is folloing other structure.

+- Project details
+	- There are multiple topics
+		- There are multiple courses under each topic